diztinct-glenn/snews/README.md

 # /snews
 ![alt text](http://i.imgur.com/rwc1YJ7.png "/snews-site screenshot")

 A Slack App that gives you the top stories from your favorite sites.

+Download the app to use with your team on Slack: [/snews](https://snews-app.herokuapp.com/)

 ![alt text](http://i.imgur.com/EALScxE.png "/snews screenshot")